CIOSC/CAS-Digital-Trust/README.md

 * [CIOSC/PAS 100-4: 2020  |  Digital Governance – Part 4](https://ciostrategycouncil.com/standards/find-a-standard/standards-in-data-governance/remote-access-infrastructure/)
 * [CIOSC/PAS 100-6  |  Digital Governance – Part 6](https://ciostrategycouncil.com/standards/find-a-standard/standards-in-data-governance/responsible-use-of-digital-contact-tracing/)
 * [CAN/CIOSC 100-7:2022   |   Digital Governance – Part 7: Operating Model for Responsible Data Stewardship](https://ciostrategycouncil.com/standards/find-a-standard/standards-in-data-governance/responsible-data-stewardship/)

+We also envision, over the longer-run, that this scheme will evolve into a more generalized Digital Trust Conformity Assessment Scheme with [profiles](./scheme/profiles/profiles-overview.md).
+This work is just beginning and will be informed by the pilot engagements.

 If you are interested in piloting a CIOSC standard for inclusion into the conformity assessment scheme, [please contact](https://ciostrategycouncil.com/contact/) us.